Defending Reproductive Rights and Building Reproductive Justice

 The stigma and judgement too often directed at young parents pushes these individuals away from support and resources that all families need to thrive.
 The negative depictions of young parents and their children that are used in pregnancy prevention models isolate young families and often do not reflect their experiences.
 At Young Women United we believe that all parents have a future and that all families matter.

-Education is an important foundation for all strong and healthy families, young parents should not have to choose between being a good parent or being a good student.
+Education is an important foundation for all strong and healthy families; young parents should not have to choose between being a good parent and being a good student.
 In 2012 Young Women United, alongside young parents from all over the state, passed SM 25 establishing a New Mexico Day in Recognition of Young Parents (August 25th).
 With bipartisan support in the 2013 legislative session, YWU, NM GRADS, young parents and allied partners worked to pass HB 300, which created a statewide excused absence policy for pregnant & parenting students.

 Improving access to prenatal care and treatment for substance using pregnant women while pushing back on the stigma, judgement, and criminalization of their families